WebAssembly/tool-conventions/Signatures.md

 ## Appendix A. Examples

-The following examples assume the following unsigned module structure as a common stating point.
+The following examples assume the following unsigned module structure as a common starting point:

 ```text
 0:	type section